Uddhav Thackeray tells PM to decide on lockdown 'with caution'

 Trains should be allowed for essential services, he further said.

-The Maharashtra chief minister also urged centre for deployment of central police in the State, as the State police have been tirelessly working without any rest.
+The Maharashtra Chief Minister also urged centre for deployment of central police in the State, as the State police have been tirelessly working without any rest.
 We have to ensure that police are given the required time for rest.

 GST on medical equipment particularly PPEs, Ventilators, etc should be waived.
 In Green Zones, we have already allowed economic activities.
 Inter-district movement should happen with strict adherence to screening.
 Efforts to curb rumours spread through social media should be monitored, the Maharashtra CM has reportedly said at the meeting.